S3FS Setup and Usage

 Replace the placeholders:

-with the name of your bucket (s3fs
+mybucketwith the name of your bucket (s3fs)./path/to/mountpointwith/mnt/s3fs.

 Example using Blimp URL: